- Bullying occurs on a daily or weekly basis in 23 percent of public schools across the United States.

-If your child is being bullied, it’s important that you don’t confront the bully or the bully’s parent yourself.
-It’s unlikely to be productive and can even be dangerous.
-Work with the community.
-Teachers, counselors, and administrators may have additional information and resources that can help determine the appropriate course of action.
+If your child is being bullied, it’s important you don’t confront the bully or the bully’s parent yourself.
+It usually isn’t productive and can even be dangerous.
+Instead, work with your community.
+Teachers, counselors, and administrators have information and resources to help determine the appropriate course of action.
 Develop a community strategy to address bullying.

-In an effort to reduce bullying, it’s essential to change the social climate of the school.
-Written school policies should not only disallow bullying behavior, but also make clear that students are expected to assist students who appear to be in any kind of trouble.
-The rules should be clear and concise so that everyone can understand them at a glance.
+Written school policies should not only prohibit bullying behavior, but also make students responsible for assisting others who are in trouble.
+Policies should be clear and concise so that everyone can understand them at a glance.

-It’s important that the rules for bullying are enforced consistently throughout the school.
-School staff needs to be able to intervene immediately to stop bullying, and there should also be follow-up meetings for both the bully and the target.
-The parents of affected students should be involved when possible.
+It’s important that rules for bullying are enforced consistently throughout the school.
+School staff need to be able to intervene immediately to stop bullying, and there should also be follow-up meetings for both the bully and the target.
+Parents of affected students should be involved when possible.

-It's essential to empower bystanders to help.
-Schools should work to protect bystanders from retaliation and help them understand that their silence can make bullies more powerful.
+Often, bystanders feel powerless to help.
+They may think that getting involved may bring the bully's attacks onto themselves or make them social outcasts.
+But it's essential to empower bystanders to help.
+Schools should work to protect bystanders from retaliation and help them understand that silence and inaction can make bullies more powerful.

-Don’t forget that the bully has his or her own set of problems to deal with and also needs help from adults.
-Bullies often engage in bullying behaviors out of a lack of empathy and trust or as a result of problems at home.
+Don’t forget that the bully has issues to deal with as well and also needs help from adults.
+Bullies often engage in bullying behaviors out of a lack of empathy and trust, or as a result of issues at home.

 Bullies first need to recognize that their behavior is bullying.
-They then need to understand that bullying will lead to negative consequences.
-They’re hurting themselves as much as they’re hurting others., You can nip bullying behavior in the bud by showing them that there are consequences to their actions.
+Then, they need to understand that bullying is harmful to others and leads to negative consequences.
+You can nip bullying behavior in the bud by showing them what the consequences of their actions are.